 - The only public school of pharmacy in the state of North Carolina and one of the oldest in the nation.

-- Location: The School is housed in Beard Hall, Kerr Hall, and the Genetic Medicine Building on the campus of the University of North Carolina at Chapel Hill.
+- Location: The School is housed in Beard Hall, Kerr Hall, the Genetic Medicine Building, and Marsico Hall on the campus of the University of North Carolina at Chapel Hill.

 - Accredited by the American Council for Pharmacy Education